“Why she had to go, I don’t know. She wouldn’t say.” Lennon/McCartney

 Our hearts, unerringly warm and safe in each other’s company.

 It isn’t blood that makes you my sister; it’s how you understand my heart … as you carry it in your body.Rupi Kaur

 Her departure was sudden.
 And completely unanticipated.

 Only dead air.

-Other than one brief period of situational contact (text only, per her request) in the waning weeks of 2018 when our mother was dying, communication between us had dropped to zero.
+Except for one brief period — in the waning weeks of 2018, when our mother was dying — communication between us had dropped to zero.

-As you could imagine, I’ve hesitated to write this tale.
-Now, just shy of eleven years in the rearview mirror, I can summon the requisite emotional energy and hindsight to veer away from hyperbole or restraint.
+But now, just shy of eleven years in the rearview mirror, I can finally summon the emotional energy and hindsight to steer clear of both hyperbole and restraint.

-Since time has afforded the luxury of distance, looking back is almost as if at historical characters from another lifetime.
+Since time has afforded the luxury of distance.
+And looking back is almost as if at historical characters from another lifetime.

 Coping mechanisms have ceased grinding their gears.

 Like, sporadic rummaging through boxes in the garage for her old letters.
 Dropping a few of the most poignant ones back into circulation for her to revisit.